 –Boss Battles Mode was an interesting concept, to fight all of the bosses in the Subspace Emissary in a row, but I had discovered a way to make it much more effective.
 What if, and hear me out, you could choose to play as that boss against one to seven other people?
 Imagine, this could give us a chance to finally play as Ridley in a match or Giga Bowser & Beast Ganon for more than a few seconds.
 I, personally, would love the challenge of taking on a boss that was controlled by my closest friends.
 The sense of accomplishment would be addicting.

 –I made dozens of stages in Brawl’s create-a-stage mode, and then, Wii U had a stage creator that somehow made the basic process worse.
-Neither versions were of quality, but man did Wii U’s stage creator drop the ball!
+Neither version was of quality, but man did Wii U’s stage creator drop the ball!
 We need a comprehensive and advanced stage creator so we can recreate the stages we’ll bitch about not returning (*AHEM* Saffron City*).

 –And while this may not be a mode per se, I would like it if we could toggle stage hazard characters like the infuriating Yellow Devil or Metalface so we could enjoy the stages for what they are, and not ignore them for who they contain.